-- transferring to four-year colleges or universities; - obtaining a two-year associate degree; - acquiring and/or updating the technological skills required to succeed in the workforce; - seeking industry recognized certificates such as the Cisco Certified Network Associate (CCNA), Network+ certification, and/or the A+ certification.
+- transferring to four-year colleges or universities. - obtaining a two-year associate degree. - acquiring and/or updating the technological skills required to succeed in the workforce. - seeking industry recognized certificates such as the Cisco Certified Network Associate (CCNA), Network+ certification, and/or the A+ certification.

 Data provided by the CHC research department indicates our courses service the same percentages of students as the college in terms of age.
 In terms of gender, the ratio of females to males in CIS courses is lower than the college ratio.
-In 2013-2014, the percentage of Females in CIS courses was 42% and in 2017-18, the percentage of females was 35%, which represents a 7% decrease.
-The percentage of Hispanic students in CIS courses is 43% which is lower than the college average by 5% whereas the percentage of Caucasian students in CIS courses is 39%, which is higher than the college average of 4%.
+In 2019-2020, the percentage of Females in CIS courses was 40% and in 2021-2022, the percentage of females was 45% while the college's male to female ratios were 57% and 58%, which represents a $13 \sim 17\%$ difference.
+For the same two-year range, 2019-2020 and 2021-2022 The percentage of Hispanic students in CIS courses is 45% and 48.5% which is lower than the college average by $4\%\sim2\%$ whereas the percentage of Caucasian students in CIS courses is 34% and 32% for the same two year ranges, which is higher than the college average of 2%.
 Although our proportion of Hispanic students is lower than the college average, the percentage has been steadily increasing.
-In the 2013-2014 academic year 37% of the students were Hispanic.
-In 2017-2018 the percentage was 43% which represents an increase of 6%.
+In the 2019-2022 academic year 45% of the students were Hispanic.
+In 2021-2022 the percentage was 48.5 which represents an increase of 3.5%.

 CSCI courses were offered the first time in the year 2013-14.
-Enrollment data for the 2017-2018 academic year indicates that 16% of CSCI students are female, and 84% male.
-The percentage of females in CSCI courses is significantly lower than the college average of 55%.
+Enrollment data for the 2021-2022 academic year indicates that 23% of CSCI students are female, and 77% male.
+The percentage of females in CSCI courses is significantly lower than the college average of 58% for the same academic year.
 The CSCI courses service similar proportions of students as the college in terms of age and ethnicity.

-A lower percentage of women in IT courses is a recognized norm for technical disciplines; and while this may be the norm it is a program deficiency, we are dedicated to improving.
+A lower percentage of women in IT courses is a recognized as typical in the college technical disciplines. norm for technical disciplines; and while this may be the norm, the number in percentage can improve and it is a program deficiency, we are dedicated to improving.
 As such, the IT faculty will continue to evaluate and improve our courses, programs, and marketing strategies in order to attract and retain more female students.
-In general women tend to prefer courses on the creative side of the industry and growing the multimedia discipline has been identified as a department priority for the past 15 years.
-However, the lack of full-time expertise in the multimedia discipline has resulted in a lack of progress in the growth and development of the multimedia discipline.
-As has already been mentioned, a new full-time faculty with expertise in Multimedia was hired and has begun developing new courses, certificated and degrees.
+In general women tend to prefer courses on the creative side of the IT industry and growing the multimedia discipline has been identified as a department priority for the past 15 years.
+As has already been mentioned, a full-time faculty with expertise in Multimedia was hired a few years ago and has been working on developing new courses, certificated and degrees.
+We also hired a new full-time faculty with animation industry background.
+In addition, we added a full-time faculty to oversee CIS programs as well as another full-time faculty for Computer Science was recently hired.
+It is with that we can anticipate more involvement of both female and minority students in our programs and course offerings.
 It is anticipated that the number of females participating in the program will increase once the course offerings, degrees and certificates have been approved and the courses are available for enrollment.
-This should begin with the fall 2019 term.